Introducing guest blogger Anjali from Travel Melodies

 - To take in the essence of Delhi, take the guided tours with locals.
 From Delhi Food Tours, Shopping Tours, Street Food Tour, Delhi Bike Tours, to Delhi Walking Tours, and Delhi Cooking Classes – you name it, they have it.

 - You can’t leave Delhi before you taste its famous or rather infamous street food.
 I’d suggest you try street food only on a food tour with a local to avoid Delhi Belly.
-Just in case, keep medicine for diarrhoea.
+Just in case, keep medicine for diarrhea.

 - Only drink bottled water.